rgoel0707/rgoel0707/README.md

 - 👋 Hi, I’m @rgoel0707, or Rishabh
 - 👀 I’m experienced in HTML5/CSS/ReactJS, JavaScript, Python
-- 🌱 I’m currently learning how to connect AI models to your web app
+- 🌱 I’m currently learning how to connect AI models to a web app
 - 💞️ I’m looking to collaborate on AI-assisted user apps
 - 📫 How to reach me:
 -   Email: rishabhg0707@gmail.com